rahiel/hortiradar/README.md

 # Usage

-`twitter.ini` is a config file with:
+`config.ini` is a config file with:

 ``` shell
 [twitter]